JoshData/python-email-validator/README.rst

 There is nothing to be gained by trying to actually contact an SMTP server, so that's not done here.
-For privacy, security, and practicality reasons servers are good at not giving away whether an address is deliverable or not: accepted mail may still bounce, and bounced mail may indicate a temporary failure (sometimes an intentional failure, like greylisting).
+For privacy, security, and practicality reasons servers are good at not giving away whether an address is deliverable or not: email addresses that appear to accept mail at first can bounce mail after a delay, and bounced mail may indicate a temporary failure of a good email address (sometimes an intentional failure, like greylisting).

 The function also accepts the following keyword arguments (default as